-Information about children and families constitutes 'special category data' for the purposes of the UK GDPR and the Data Protection Act 2018, which govern its collection, storage and sharing.
-Staff and volunteers adhere to confidentiality protocols and share information appropriately, in line with DfE 'Information Sharing' (May 2024).
+Information about children and families constitutes 'special category data'.
+Collection, storage and sharing are governed by UK GDPR and the Data Protection Act 2018.

-- Subject Access Requests are referred to the DSL and Headteacher. - Staff are clear with children that they cannot promise confidentiality.
+- Staff and volunteers adhere to confidentiality protocols and share information appropriately, in line with DfE 'Information Sharing' (May 2024). - Subject Access Requests are referred to the DSL and Headteacher. - Staff are clear with children that they cannot promise confidentiality.

-The DSL/DDSLs will share information on a 'need to know' basis (seeking consent where appropriate), record decisions to share or withhold data and, where the 'serious hard threshold' is met, withhold data in line with the Data Protection Act 2018/UK GDPR.
+The DSL/DDSLs will share information on a 'need to know' basis (seeking consent where appropriate), record decisions to share or withhold data and, where the 'serious harm test' is met, withhold data in line with the Data Protection Act 2018/UK GDPR.
 External advice may be sought where required.